nflu/MNIST/README.md

 I was surprised by how much fine-tuning I needed to reach higher levels of accuracy but I think that the blogs post, articles, and forum questions that I read on the topic were very benificial.
 It seems like hyper-parameter tuning is what the majority of a developer's time goes to when working with these models.

 I was similarly surprised by how well even the simplest model worked.
 Also even using MSE as a cost function worked very well (by my standards) despite that this is a classification problem.

 Stochastic gradient descent also was a great tool.
-I pretty much started all of my training with a small number of stochastic gradient descent steps with a relatively high learning rate and they usually got the model to pretty good accuracy fast.
-I noticed that in as little as 5 steps I could go from ~10% accuracy to ~40% accuracy.
+I was surprised how low I could set the batchsize and still see consistent improvement in the model over multiple iterations.
+Using SGD really speeds up training and I was impressed with its power.
+I should definitely read about the theoretical justifications for its effectiveness.

 There were also times when I was concerned that the model was not working but I just needed to let it train for more steps.
 I was running my model for iterations on the order of hundreds whereas I saw others used at least ten times that.
 I think I didn't quite appreciate how long training deep learning models takes before this project.